parulstorevu/storevu-site/content/pages/index.md

       Rewarding customers with ongoing, personal, and predictably profitable incentives.
 Making life simple by managing the entire process for you
     features:
-      - title: The Best Feature of Your Services
+      - title: PRIVATE 1 TO 1 CONNECTION
         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >